 The nature of the supports offered to each individual will depend on their particular needs and abilities.
 It is the responsibility of the service provider to work with each individual to tailor the programme of supports to their individual needs.
 The focus of New Directions takes account of the capacities of individuals and the diversity of their needs.

-The Benchmarking Exercise completed in 2015 confirmed that there is a commitment to change and many service providers have moved ahead an commenced and approach to service delivery that focuses on the provision of supports.
+The Benchmarking Exercise completed in 2015 confirmed that there is a commitment to change and many service providers have moved ahead and commenced an approach to service delivery that focuses on the provision of supports.
 However, the day service sector is most diverse and significant service change and reconfiguration has yet to be progressed.
-The momentum for change will be supported in 2016 by the introduction of shared learning, the implementation of the Interim Standards for New Directions and the development of guidance and support materials and structures for the provider sector.
+The momentum for change has been supported by service reconfiguration, introduction of shared learning, the implementation of the Interim Standards for New Directions and the development of guidance and the development of guidance and support materials for the provider sector.